The Still Face Experiment and its Impact on Infant Development

 While the Tronick’s still face experiments were conducted on infants, the phenomenon and emotional impact of disconnection impacts us at all ages of life.
 Partners that ignore can hurt, leaving us momentarily experiencing abandonment.
 Repair is essential.
 We must consistently work through disconnections by offering repair.

-T. Franklin Murphy wrote, “differences are inevitable in close relationships.
+“Differences are inevitable in close relationships.
 Two people can never be exactly the same; and when they are different, occasionally, these differences collide in goals, opinions, desires, and behaviors.
 Couples handle these differences in a variety of healthy and unhealthy ways.
-The goal, however, isn’t to create a relationship without disagreement, but to navigate the disagreements in way that protects the bonds of intimacy, allowing each partner to develop both autonomously and as a member of the relationship” (2022).
+The goal, however, isn’t to create a relationship without disagreement, but to navigate the disagreements in way that protects the bonds of intimacy, allowing each partner to develop both autonomously and as a member of the relationship” (Murphy, 2022).

 We all need connection, a sense of being heard, and the security of knowing our emotions and bids for connection matter.
 Acceptance validates our experience.
 We need more than a still, unresponsive face.